fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 ### End user experience

-Fleet automatically download's the macOS update for the end user so that they don't have to.
+Fleet automatically downloads the macOS update for the end user so that they don't have to.
 This way, when the end user selects the **Update Device** button in the Nudge window, they don't have to wait for the update to download before they can install the update.

 > Note that Fleet only automatically download's the update on Intel Macs.
 WHY?
 TODO